sjackman/white-spruce-organelles-paper/white-spruce-organelles.md

 Most plant cells contain two types of organelles that harbour their own genomes, mitochondria and plastids.
 In the *Pinaceae*, mitochondrial genomes are inherited maternally, and plastid genomes are inherited paternally [@whittle2002male].

 Complete plastid genomes of the gymnosperms Norway spruce (*Picea abies*) [@nystedt2013norway], *Podocarpus lambertii* [@do2014complete], *Taxus chinensis* var. *mairei* [@zhang2014complete] and four *Juniperus* species [@guo2014predominant] have recently been published in NCBI Genbank [@benson2014genbank].
-These projects used a variety of strategies for isolating cpDNA, using physical separation methods in the lab or computationally separating cpDNA sequences from nuclear sequences, sequencing and assembly, shown in Table\ xx.
+These projects used a variety of strategies for isolating cpDNA, using physical separation methods in the lab or computationally separating cpDNA sequences from nuclear sequences, sequencing and assembly, shown in Table\ 1.

 The *Picea abies* genome used 454 GS FLX Titanium sequencing and Sanger sequencing of PCR amplicons for finishing, BLAST [@altschul1990basic] to isolate the cpDNA reads, and the software Newbler to assemble the reads.
 The *P. lambertii* genome assembly isolated the cpDNA using the saline Percoll gradient protocol of @do2014improved, Illumina MiSeq sequencing and the software Newbler to assemble the reads.
 The *Juniperus bermudiana* genome assembly used long-range PCR to amplify the plastid DNA, a combination of Illumina GAII and Sanger sequencing, and the software Geneious to assemble the reads using *C. japonica* as a reference genome.
 The other three *Juniperus* genome assemblies used Illumina MiSeq sequencing and the software Velvet [@zerbino2008velvet] to assemble the reads.
 The *T. chinensis* genome assembly used whole-genome Illumina HiSeq 2000 sequencing, BLAT [@kent2002blat] to isolate the cpDNA reads and SOAPdenovo [@luo2012soapdenovo2] to assemble the isolated cpDNA reads.
 All of these projects used DOGMA [@wyman2004automatic] to annotate the assembly.